 LATITUDE 22NPorcelain Shop & Studio

-If the usual suspects of tourist souvenirs aren’t your thing, hop on the MTR and journey to the end of the Island line to Latitude 22N for a rare studio and shop experience.
+If typical tourist souvenirs aren’t your thing, hop on the MTR and journey to the end of the Island line to Latitude 22N for a rare studio and shop experience.
 Pioneered by Jesse Mc Lin and Julie Progin, the cerulean blue and mint studio feels more like an artist’s home than a warehouse.
-From porcelain pendant lights to noodle bowls, their designs always paying homage to the history of Chinese porcelain but are mindful of the modern home.
-Ask Jesse for a tour of his work station and purchase one-off experimental pieces that have a lovely human touch to them.
+From porcelain pendant lighting to intimate noodle bowls, their designs pay homage to the history of Chinese porcelain, whilst remaining mindful of the modern home.
+Ask Jesse for a tour of his work station for the option of purchasing one-off experimental pieces.
+The studio opens by appointment only, so call ahead before you visit.

 - Address: Unit 16 B, Man Foong Industrial Building, Cheung Lee St, Chai Wan